 Many residents attend IOP at local treatment centers in the evenings.
 IOP patients contribute gas money to ride with residents that are approved to have cars.
 Also, many residents are referred to local agencies such as Mental Health Cooperative and Centerstone, which offer psychiatrists, psychologists, master’s level clinicians, nurses and bachelor’s level professionals.

 Resident’s are encouraged to get involved and submit ideas for planned activities in writing for approval.
 Past activities have included field trips to NASCAR races, white water rafting/camping, bowling, and Titan games.

 Gratitude is an action word!
 Commitment to recovery and loyalty to Turning Point will not go unnoticed!
 Residents from all the houses are recognized at a monthly appreciation meeting.
 Special Turning Point key tags are earned for 30 days of doing “the next right thing, ” being voted resident of the week, completing a fifth step with a sponsor from the Big Book or Basic Text, and completing the tenth step with a sponsor from the Big Book or Basic Text.
-A unique Turning Point coffee cup is earned by attending ten of our group sessions with one of our licensed counselors and a special two tone, gold plated, quartz Turning Point watch is earned after completing all 12 steps!
+A unique Turning Point coffee cup is earned after completing your 5th step with a sponsor from the Big Book or Basic text.
+A special two tone, gold plated, quartz Turning Point watch is earned after completing all 12 steps!
 Turning Point invests more time and money in our residents than other houses because we expect more from our residents than other houses.

 We also assist residents with food banks, food stamps, a discount on bus passes and day labor sources to help obtain money for bus passes or gas money when riding with other residents that are approved to have a car.